nesimtunc/SimAction/README.md

 - macOS 14.0+
 - Xcode installed (Command Line Tools required for `xcrun`)

+## macOS App Sandbox

+SimAction executes Apple developer tools such as `xcrun simctl` to interact with simulators.
+These tools cannot be executed from within a sandboxed macOS application.
+For SimAction to function correctly, the App Sandbox must be disabled.

+### Steps to Disable App Sandbox
+1. Open the project in Xcode.
+2. Select the `SimAction.entitlements` file in the project navigator.
+3. Change the **App Sandbox** property to **NO**.

+### Rationale
+SimAction is a developer utility that relies on official Apple tooling to provide its core functionality.
+Requiring the App Sandbox to be disabled is a common and expected setup for developer tools that interact with system-level services or other developer utilities.
+The application does not require elevated privileges beyond the ability to execute these standard developer commands.

 ## Build & Run

 1. Open `SimAction.xcodeproj` in Xcode.